 Also, the word "conflict" lacks the logical multiplicity and articulation that the word "contradiction" possesses.
 The whole point of using the word "contradiction" in DM was to emphasise the limitations of FL.
 This extension to the meaning of this word is what allows dialecticians to argue that contradictory states of affairs can exist simultaneously and can thus form into a contradiction.
-[In fact, the Hegelian doctrine (one that Lenin certainly accepted) is much more involved than this.
+[In fact, Hegel's doctrine (one that Lenin certainly accepted) is much more involved than this.
 On that, see Essay Eight Part Three.]
-That was the thrust of the DL-theses examined in Essay Four -- i.e., that "A and not A" could be true. or could "co-exist".
-Hence, A and not A are supposed to be logically or dialectically connected.
+That was the thrust of the DL-theses examined in Essay Four -- i.e., that "A and not A" could be true, or could "co-exist".
+Hence, A and not A are supposed to be logically-, or dialectically-, connected.
 Now, if these As are meant to be propositions, the truth of one would ordinarily imply the falsehood of the other.
 But, their alleged dialectical connection doesn't imply this in any straightforward sense (or even at all!) -- indeed, the connection goes beyond this.
-This is what allows dialecticians to emphasise the alleged superiority of DL over FL; their logic allows them to "grasp" such contradictions in order to make sense of change.
+This is what allows dialecticians to emphasise the putative superiority of DL over FL; their logic allows them to "grasp" such contradictions in order to make sense of change.

 [FL = Formal Logic; DL = Dialectical Logic.]